 Instinct may tell you to take a long, deep breath to calm yourself down.

-The next time you feel stressed or at your wit’s end, work through these steps:
+The next time you feel stressed or are at your wit’s end, work through these steps:

 - Close your eyes.
 Try to envision a happy memory or beautiful place.